PsSetCreateProcessNotifyRoutine function (ntddk.h)

 An IFS or highest-level system-profiling driver might register a process-creation callback to track the system-wide creation and deletion of processes against the driver's internal state.
 For Windows Vista and later versions of Windows, the system can register up to 64 process-creation callback routines.

 A driver must remove any callbacks that it registers before it unloads.
 You can remove the callback by calling PsSetCreateProcessNotify with Remove = TRUE.
+A driver must not make this call from its implementation of the PCREATE_PROCESS_NOTIFY_ROUTINE callback routine.

 After a driver-supplied routine is registered, it is called with Create set to TRUE just after the initial thread is created within the newly created process designated by the input ProcessId handle.
 The input ParentId handle identifies the parent process of the newly-created process (this is the parent used for priority, affinity, quota, token, and handle inheritance, among others).